liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 {@img doc-files/dsl/Rule-trim.png}{A graphical representation of the stack manipulations for rule `<trim>`.}{.6}

 This illustration stipulates that an arbitrary processor P and a string "n" are popped from the stack; a new `Trim(n)` processor is created and connected to the end of P; finally, this `Trim` processor is pushed back on the stack.
 Notice how, in this drawing, processor P seems to hang outside of the stack on the right-hand side of the picture.
 This is due to the fact that at the end of the operation, only the `Trim` processor is at the top of the stack; the reference to processor P is no longer present there.
 Yes, P is *connected* to `Trim`, but this only means that the respective pullables and pushables of both processors are made aware of each other.
+To illustrate this, we draw P outside of the stack, but show it piped to the processor that is on the stack.

 Once we understand this, the code for rule `<decim>` is straightforward, and almost identical to `<trim>`: